tralfamadude/pdf_image_classifier/README.md

 Tensorflow-hub is being used so that pre-trained models curated there can be obtained easily.

 ## Python Prep
-Clone the tf_image_classifier companion repo, and set up the python env.
+Clone the this repo, and set up the python env.
 (We are sssuming conda envs are in use here, adapt as needed.)
 ```
 git clone https://github.com/tralfamadude/pdf_image_classifier